digi2600/comfyui.workflow-Full-Image-Works/README.md

 </ul><br><br>

 👉Face Swap<br>
 Use face swap to change the face on the image to another face.
-ReActor is a fast a good faceswap, just very hard to install, atleast is was very difficult for me!
+ReActor is a fast and good faceswap, just very hard to install, atleast is was very difficult for me!
 <ul>
    <li>First is the ReActor Fast Face Swap box.
     <ul>
       <li>✏️The only real setting you will want to change is the 'input_faces_index' to search for faces (starting from left to right, 0,1, etc.) So if you only want to change the second person's face in a photo, you would just put 1.
-It can takle some playing with before it finds the right thing. remember that anything that is close to a face counts!
-Posters, people way in the background, the monalisa, a pile of garbidge that kinda looks like a face if you squint real hard.</li>
+It can take some playing with before it finds the right thing.
+Remember that anything that is close to a face counts!
+Posters, people way in the background, the monalisa, a pile of garbage that kinda looks like a face if you squint really hard.</li>
     </ul>
    <li>Swap Choice box.
-A choice of auto selecting upto 3 extra faces.
+A choice of auto-selecting up to 3 extra faces.
 This was put in to make it easier if you don't want to mess with the index count.
    <li>ReActor Face Booster.
 You can try using this, or disable it.
-The booster is usualy a little much and can make things look odd.
+The booster is usually a little much and can make things look odd.
    <li>Load Image box for any image you want to work on.
-   <li>Image Comparer (rgthree) allowing you to compare the generated image to the original image.
+   <li>Image Comparer (rgthree) allows you to compare the generated image to the original image.
    <li>The preview image box should show each image generated in the batch, and is always the best way to save any image you choose.
    </li>
 </ul><br><br>